A solution to avoid cluttering the home with many toys.

 Overview

 The idea for the project came to me while doing spring cleaning.
 As a mother, I know from experience how many toys accumulate even with just one child.
 Some I sell on Vinted, some I give away, and some wait, crammed into closets, for the moment when the child might become interested in them.
-But what if we could exchange toys with other parents?
-Instead of buying a new toy that might turn out to be a flop, it would be better to first borrow it from someone in exchange for our unused one.
+But what if we could rent toys from other parents?
+Instead of buying a new toy that might turn out to be a flop, it would be better to first borrow it for a small fee from someone whose child has already outgrown it.

 TEAM